process-analytics/pa-technical-challenge/README.md

   </p>

 **Bonus**:
-- Add an interaction: When the user clicks on a square and the diagonal is completed, the color of the background of the whole diagonal must be changed. \
+- Add an interaction: When the user clicks on a square and the diagonal is completed, the color of the background of the whole diagonal must be changed.
-  Add the interaction that you want to congratulate the user.

 As a member of the team, we let you decide the level of completion you think is necessary to promote the library.